MCHAMSTERYT2/onekocord/README.md

 # Onekocord: Oneko for Discord!

-Your favourite cat, Oneko, implemented into discord everywhere you wish This repository contains all official Oneko skins and code snippets
+Your favourite cat, Oneko, implemented into discord everywhere you wish!

-Only supported on Vencord, may work on Betterdiscord
+This repository contains all official Oneko skins and code snippets Only supported on Vencord, may work on Betterdiscord

 ## Content